forkjoseph/confsearch/README.md

-Conference Search Library
+# Conference Search Library

-## what's confsearch?
+ConfSearch is a simple python library that allows searching CS conferences.

-ConfSearch is a simple python library that allows searching CS conferences from terminal/Tmux.
+ConfSearch uses WikiCFP as data-source.

 ## Install